Your baby Budget Planner

 Your new family member

 When you’ve taken into account hospital bills, purchases for the baby, setting up your home and any ongoing medical bills, the first 12 months could test any family budget.
 So the sooner you start organising your finances, the better.
 Adding money to a savings account or putting more into an offset account could be a great option.
-You could also talk to one of our BT Financial Advisors or take a look at your budget with our online budgeting tool.

 How we could help